Design patterns

 In large, complex projects, we often observe a trend toward fine-tuning information, particularly when it involves assigning responsibilities to individuals.
 Initially, the responsibility for a significant number of work packages and activities is often broadly assigned to disciplines rather than directly to individuals.

-Tip: Utilize the circular dependency settings on a relation as a quality rule!
+TIP: Utilize the Circular dependency setting on a relation as a quality rule!
 This filters the results in the selection dialog to the results related to the quality rule.
-For example, you could create a rule for the relationship between an activity and a person: “Only display individuals who belong to the discipline responsible for the work package associated with this activity.”
+For example, you could create a rule for the relationship between an Activity and a Person:Only display individuals who belong to the discipline responsible for the work package associated with this activity”.

 This approach simplifies the assignment process and ensures that only relevant individuals are included in the selection.